 Why is it important to maintain your septic system when you live near wetlands?

-Why is it important to keep your pets out of natural wetland areas?
+Why is it important to keep your pets from roaming free in natural wetland areas?

 It's important to keep dogs on a leash or under your control around wetlands, and even keep cats inside.
-Pets that wander can be devastating predators to reptiles.
-Even if they do not directly injure the reptiles, they do disrupt natural hunting and basking activities.
+Pets that wander can be devastating predators to reptiles whose habitat is wetlands.
+Even if pets do not directly injure the reptiles, they do disrupt natural hunting and basking activities.

 How to Share Your Land with Wetland Wildlife

-If you live near a wetland, reduce your garbage, pet food, and bird seed that may attract raccoons, skunks, and other predators.
-These animals may prey on reptiles and their young.
-Also, properly dispose of your hazardous waste and note that turtles often mistaken garbage and recyclables as food, so also try to celebrate events without balloons.
+If you live near a wetland, be careful about providing outdoor access to garbage cans, pet food, and bird seed.
+All these can attract raccoons, skunks, and other predators, which might prey on reptiles and their young.
+Also, properly dispose of your hazardous waste and note that turtles often try to eat non-food garbage and recyclables, so also try to celebrate events without balloons.